-Urologic Cancer Symptoms
+Urologic Cancer Diagnosis

 The doctor will ask about your symptoms and medical history and perform a physical exam.
 In addition, internal exams will include a rectal or vaginal exam.
 During such exams, the doctor may be able to feel an abnormality.
 Tests include: